rosedu/workshop-markdown/demo.md

 <summary> Expand for the answer </summary>

 #### Answer:
-> It was running in the foreground and you cannot use the terminal while the process does not terminate!
+> It was running in the foreground and you cannot use the terminal until the process terminates!
 </details>

 3. ##### How can you send the process to the background?